GallagherSecurity/cc-rest-docs/training/README.md

 * a list of expected _visitor_ cardholders,
 * a _host_ cardholder, responsible for them while on site,
 * a _reception_, which is a location at which visitors may arrive,
-* a _visitor type_, that is actually an access group that Command Centre will add your visitors to when you add them to the visit, plus an index into more visitor management configuration,
+* a _visitor type_, that servers two purposes.
+It is an access group that Command Centre will add your visitors to when you add them to the visit, and it is an index into more visitor management configuration,
-* a list of access groups that your visitors need to be in while on site,
+* a list of _visitor access groups_ that your visitors need to be in while on site,
 * other flat fields such as the dates of the visit and a description.

 The host is person who Command Centre should notify when a visitor signs in.
 If a visitor does not